een9m3h/sdc_proj4/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of HLS color transforms and gradient thresholds to generate a binary image (threshold steps and HLS transforms at code blocks 6-9  `example.ipynb`).
+I used a combination of HLS color transforms and gradient thresholds to generate a binary image (threshold steps and HLS transforms at code blocks 6-9  `v2.ipynb`).
 The saturation channel and absolute gradient threshold provides the best results.
 Here's an example of my output for this step.

 ![Binary Image][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `perspective_transform()`, which appears in the file `example.ipynb` .
+The code for my perspective transform includes a function called `perspective_transform()`, which appears in the file `v2.ipynb` .
 The `perspective_transform()` function takes as inputs an image (`img`), as well as source (`src`).
 I chose to calculate the destination points from the target image shape:

 ```python
 dst = np.float32([[offset, offset], [img_size[0]-offset, offset],